 - The ethical review validation letter will confirm that your application is valid and contain details of the ethical review that will take place.

 - The initial assessment letter will confirm that your application is valid and some assessment checks have already been carried out.

 To ensure your application is 'valid first time' then you are encouraged to read the information contained in our research planning section.

-The HRA Approval: assessment criteria and standards document is intended for reference by research sponsors and by other key parties who support researchers seeking HRA Approval.
+The UK Study-wide governance criteria is intended for reference and use by research sponsors and by other key parties who support researchers seeking HRA Approval.